 How will inmates of Lagos largest prison create justice?

-Every year, an estimated 15 million people worldwide are incarcerated in prisons without seeing a judge or receiving legal assistance.
-This is also a major problem in Nigeria.
-In Ikoyi prison, the largest prison in the fast-growing metropolis of Lagos, 90 percent of the prisoners sit in limbo, with no prospect of a speedy trial, with dire consequences for themselves, their families and the overcrowded prisons.Working closely with Nigerian scientists, artists, theater makers, NGOs, lawyers and awaiting trial prisoners, Aardschap Foundation set up a moot court in Ikoyi prison: the Informal Justice Court.
-Awaiting trial prisoners prepare their criminal case with the help of pro bono lawyers and theater makers.
+Every year, an estimated 15 million people worldwide are incarcerated in prisons without seeing a judge or receiving any legal assistance.
+This is for example a major problem in Nigeria.
+In Ikoyi prison, the largest prison in the fast-growing metropolis of Lagos, 90 percent of the prisoners sit in limbo, with no prospect of a speedy trial, with dire consequences for themselves, their families and the overcrowded prisons.Working closely with Nigerian scientists, artists, theatre makers, NGOs, lawyers and awaiting trial prisoners, Aardschap Foundation set up a moot court in Ikoyi prison: the Informal Justice Court.
+Awaiting trial, prisoners prepare their criminal case with the help of pro bono lawyers and theatre makers.

 The Informal Justice Court action-research project started in 2018 with extensive fieldwork to courts and prisons in Lagos city.
-Seminars were organized with scholars, artists and professionals working within the justice and prison system.
-In order to draw these different stakeholders into one room to interact about this multi layered problem we set up 2 exhibitions the “Informal Justice Court Room 1 (2018) and 2 (2019)”, hosted by the African Artists’ Foundation in Lagos.
-The exhibitions visualised Pre trail detention system and possible hands-on solutions from all over the world.
+Seminars were organised with scholars, artists and professionals working within the justice and prison system.
+In order to draw these different stakeholders into one room to interact about this multi-layered problem we set up 2 exhibitions, the “Informal Justice Court Room 1 (2018) and 2 (2019)”, hosted by the African Artists’ Foundation in Lagos.
+The exhibitions visualised the pre-trial detention system and possible hands-on solutions from all over the world.
 The Informal Justice Court Rooms became an alternative meeting point to develop the proposition of an action research program; Setting up a Moot court inside the prison where inmates act out their own case.
 As a result, a partnership with the Public Interest Law Partnership (LPILP) and the Theatre department of UNILAG secured the permission from the Nigerian Correctional Services to conduct the project in Ikoyi Prison.

 The Informal Justice Court program is continued for 2022 in Ikoyi prison and expanded to the female Kiri Kiri prison.
 The aim is to explore how the program can be applied in other prisons in Nigeria and internationally.